coursera-dl/edx-dl/README.md

 by @emadshaaban92 for python2, and migrated for versions superior to 2.6 by @iemejia.

-# USAGE
+# Quick Start

-To use `edx-dl.py`, simply excute it with 2 arguments: email and password, as in:
+To use `edx-dl.py`, simply excute it, as in:

-    python edx-dl.py user@user.com password
+    python edx-dl.py
+You will then be asked your username and password.

 Your downloaded videos will be placed in a new Directory called "Downloaded".
 The script is very interactive, and if you have a issue please tell us.

+You can also excute it with arguments given: email and password, as in:

+    python edx-dl.py [-u user@user.com] [-p password]